-Progress towards immunising all the world’s children ground to a halt in the 1990s.
-Other donor priorities took precedence, and there was little commercial incentive for pharmaceutical companies to provide vaccines to the developing world.
+Progress on immunizing the world’s children ground to a halt in the 1990s.
+Other donor priorities took precedence, and there was little commercial incentive for pharmaceutical companies to provide newer vaccines to the developing world.

-The mission behind Gavi was a new approach to the vaccination challenge, based on the innovative Forum concept of multistakeholder cooperation.
+The mission behind Gavi was a new approach to the global vaccination challenge, based on the innovative Forum concept of multistakeholder collaboration.